-- Infrastructure, community assets and assets under construction depreciated historical cost; - Dwellings current value, determined using the basis of existing use value for social housing (EUV-SH); - Surplus Assets the current value measurement base is fair value, estimated at highest and best use from a market participant's perspective; and - All other assets fair value, determined as the amount that would be paid for the asset in its existing use (existing use value EUV).
+- Community assets and assets under construction depreciated historical cost; - Dwellings current value, determined using the basis of existing use value for social housing (EUV-SH); - Surplus Assets the current value measurement base is fair value, estimated at highest and best use from a market participant's perspective; and - All other assets fair value, determined as the amount that would be paid for the asset in its existing use (existing use value EUV).

 Where there is no market-based evidence of fair value because of the specialist nature of an asset, depreciated replacement cost (DRC) is used as an estimate of current value.
+This includes schools, libraries etc.